RobertsLab/resources/protocols/DIA-data-Analyses.md

 ### Step 4d: Populate the target analyze tree

-1. Open the background proteome fast file and copy all of the protein sequences
+1. Under File >> Import, select "FASTA"
-2. Paste the sequences into the lefthand, long window in the main Skyline view
+2. Import the FASTA file used in Step 4c.

 Skyline will keep the proteins, peptides, and transitions that match what it finds in the library provided in Step 4b.